Table of Contents

 SELECT c1, c2, t1.c FROM t1 INNER JOIN t2 WHERE t2.c > 100;

-Similarly, to retrieve from a table t
+Similarly, to retrieve from a table t in

-and from a table
+database db1 and from a table

-in database db2
+t in database db2 in the

 same statement, you must qualify the table references: For